The answering of the phone

 We did the scene.

-Billy lived to tell the tale……and later move to Oregon, about as far away from UK as you can go.
+Billy lived to tell the tale……and later moved to Oregon, about as far away from UK as you can go.

 We hadn’t embarrassed ourselves in front of Helen Hayes (though I don’t believe she bought season tickets).